 I make many home visitations on people in my county here in Central Virginia, so it is only natural that I learn of many interesting developments in the area.
-Not the least of these in this summer of 2012 is the incidence of snakes biting dogs—specifically copperhead snakes.
+Not the least of these in the summer of 2012 was the frequent incidence of a dog bitten by a copperhead.

 Two Dogs Bitten in Two Months